saleyn/secdb/README.md

     28> length(secdb:events(CIterator)).
     2242

-StockDB index is optimized for fast timestamp seeking, so you can use `{range, Start, End}` pseudo-filter.
+SecDB index is optimized for fast timestamp seeking, so you can use `{range, Start, End}` pseudo-filter.
 Start and End (if defined) are both millisecond timestamps or erlang-style `{HH, MM, SS}` tuples (tuples will work only over DB source, not over other iterator). `undefined` for `Start` or `End` means the very beginning or the very end respectively.
 Example:

     31> {ok, RIterator} = secdb:init_reader('NASDAQ.AAPL', "2012-08-07", [{range, {14,0,0}, {15,0,0}}]),